 We start optimization by understanding how a computer system works.
 Then we can see which component is affecting Lightroom the most, by looking at each component’s performance.

-Here is a quick list of items for you to check.
-Usually, these are the components that will determine whether Lightroom is performing up to its capabilities.
+These are the components that determine whether Lightroom is performing to the best of its capabilities.

-- A Multi-Core Hyper-Threaded or Multi-Threaded processor – We suggest a recent AMD Radeon processor, but a recent Core i5 or Core i7 processor will also be powerful enough.f
+- CPU – A Multi-Core Hyper-Threaded or Multi-Threaded processor – We suggest a recent AMD Radeon processor, but a recent Core i5 or Core i7 processor will also be powerful enough.

 - Upwards of 16GB of RAM.
 32 or 64GB should be more than sufficient.

-- An primary drive that is a blazing fast SSD for the program, catalog, cache & preview files that are used for ‘processing’.
+- A primary drive that is a blazing fast SSD for the program, catalog, cache & preview files that are used for ‘processing’.

 Ensure that you have a fast Core i5 or i7 Processor (or AMD equivalent), 16GB or more of RAM, a decent GPU, and a fast SSD that’s connected via SATA 3 or NVMe rather than USB.